Chapter 17: Shenandoah II: Leadership and Survival

 men to have gotten a feel for their surroundings.
 Everyone, both men and

-officers knew that they were in a great deal of danger.
-There were no
+officers, knew that they were in great danger.
+There were no civilians

-civilians to be seen anywhere.
-The jungle was mostly triple canopy, with
+to be seen anywhere.
+The jungle was mostly triple canopy, with small

-small clearings here and there and the area was laced with well-worn
+clearings here and there, and the area was laced with well-worn trails.

-trails.
-On the 5th, C Company had made a sweep and discovered a large
+On the 5th, C Company had made a sweep and discovered a large recently

-recently used enemy base camp.
-Afterward, as C Company turned and headed
+used enemy base camp.
+Afterward, as C Company turned and headed back

-back toward their NDP, they were fired upon by a large enemy patrol.
+toward their NDP, they were fired upon by a large enemy patrol.
+James

 while the men behind him spread out and took up firing positions.
 The